pyroscope/pyrocore/docs/usage-rtcontrol.rst

 Using the option ``--cull`` of version 0.3.10, an item can be deleted including its data.
-You can do this either manually, or automatically as a part of ratio management (see the section further below on that topic).
+You can do this either manually, or automatically as a part of :ref:`ratio-management`.
+A full example of automatic space management is shown in the `_cron_sweep`_ script, and its `sweep_rules`_ include file with customizable rules.

-Called from the shell, you will first be presented with the number of items found and then asked for each of them whether you want to delete it (interactive mode is on by default).
+When you call ``rtcontrol --cull …`` from the shell, you will first be presented with the number of items found and then asked for each of them whether you want to delete it (interactive mode is on by default).
 Therefor, for automatic uses in cron, you should also specify the ``--yes`` option.

 If you define the following command shortcut, you can also delete the